JuliaDynamics/NetworkDynamics.jl/docs/src/getting_started_with_network_dynamics.md

 nothing # hide
 ```

 The function `diffusionedge!` takes as inputs the current state of the edge `e`, its source vertex `v_s`, its destination vertex `v_d`, a vector of parameters `p` and the time `t`.
-In order to comply with the syntax of NetworkDynamics.jl we always have to define functions for static edges with exactly these arguments, eventhough we do not need `p` and `t` for the diffusion example.
+In order to comply with the syntax of NetworkDynamics.jl we always have to define functions for static edges with exactly these arguments, even though we do not need `p` and `t` for the diffusion example.

 `diffusionedge!` is called a **mutating** function, since it modifies (or *mutates*) one of its inputs, namely the edge state `e`.
-As a convention in julia names of mutating functions end with an `!`.
+As a convention in Julia names of mutating functions end with an `!`.
 The use of mutating functions reduces allocations and thereby speeds up computations.
 After the function call the edge's value `e` equals the difference between its source and its destination vertex (i.e. the discrete gradient along that edge).

 The contributions of the different edges are then summed up in each vertex.